whitek2/personal-web-whitek2/content/portfolio/graphic-design/designs/_index.md

   text: Prow scuttle parrel provost Sail ho shrouds spirits boom mizzenmast yardarm.
 Pinnace holystone mizzenmast quarter crow's nest nipperkin
 ---

-This would be a description of your sample project.
-I'm trying very hard.
+This would be a description of the page, which is of things I've designed, hopefully.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam,